AbdulsalamR/MySQL-8.0-Docker/0x15-file_io/README.md

-function that reads a text file and prints it
+function that creates a file